thommccarthy/nx-ts-news/posts/redundant-links-in-cards/redundant-links-in-cards.md

 ## Conclusion

-Enhancing web accessibility often involves addressing small details that may otherwise be easily overlooked.
-By removing redundancy in our card design, we provide a smoother navigation experience for keyboard and screen reader users, aligning closer with WCAG guidelines.
-Whether it's modifying HTML structures or utilizing JavaScript, remember that each step toward a more accessible web is a step in the right direction.
+Perfecting web accessibility often lies in the details that can easily be missed.
+By eradicating redundancy from our card design, we're not just complying with WCAG guidelines — we're forging a smoother navigation experience for keyboard and screen reader users.
+While changing HTML structures or using JavaScript may seem like small steps, each stride contributes immensely to a more accessible web.
+You can check out a hands-on [CodePen Collection](https://codepen.io/collection/kNpmZV) I've put together that showcases the issues and solutions discussed here.